 Undoubtedly the biggest of all these attractions is the Palace of Knossos, Europe’s oldest city and the ceremonial and economic centre of the Minoans.
 Legend has it that King Minos had Daedalus build a subterranean labyrinth, or maze, beneath the palace to retain the Minotaur, a monster with the head of a bull and the body of a human who dined on human flesh – and his son (it’s a long legend).
 Minos did not want to kill the Minotaur, so he hid the monster in the labyrinth, which was such a complicated construction that no one could ever find their way in and get out alive.
 Until, that is, the Greek hero Theseus fell in love with Ariadne, Minos’ daughter, and entered the Labyrinth to kill the Minotaur and save her.
 He slayed the monster and got out alive by following a ball of thread she had given him to unravel on his way in.
 The palace, including its frescoes, throne rooms, the labyrinth and a host of other interesting features, have all been tastefully recreated at the site, near modern-day Heraklion, allowing visitors of all ages to connect with the remains and great stories in a way unlike most museums.
 Knossos is now Greece’s second most popular modern visit, after the Acropolis, and deservedly so.

-7. Because it’s got not one but two climates
+7. Because Crete’s got not one but two climates

 Another ‘on the crossroads between Europe and Africa’ one; most of Crete enjoys a temperate Mediterranean climate, with long, warm summers and mild winters.
 Up in the mountains, it’s cooler, with snow still on the White Mountains until June.
 But Crete actually straddles two climatic zones, and the south coast is considerably hotter, with the mountains acting as a break.
 In the south, it changes to a North African climate, with date palms growing in abundance, swallows sticking around all year instead of heading south, and incredibly fertile agriculture.
 But speaking as a northern European, either climate works.

-8. Because of its mountains and the Samaria Gorge
+8. Because of Crete’s mountains and the Samaria Gorge

-9. Because it has its own language, art, literature and culture
+9. Because Crete has its own language, art, literature and culture

 Cretans are well-known amongst other Greeks for their fierce loyalty to the regional culture, ranging from their distinctive dress through to art, jewellery, pottery, music, cuisine and more.
 Technically, the language spoken on the island is not standard, but Cretan, Greek (see above).
 Important musical instruments to have developed here include the violin, lyre and laouto, the island has its very own poetry, Mantinade, and dancing is a hugely important part of the cultural heritage.
 Music festivals are held across the island during the summer months.
 Cretans are fiercely proud of their island and customs, and men often don elements of traditional dress in everyday life, including knee-high black riding boots, breeches tucked into the boots at the knee, a black shirt and black headdress consisting of a fishnet-weave kerchief worn wrapped around the head or draped on the shoulders.
 Rethymno, Crete’s third-largest city, is the island’s cultural centre, and buzzing with poets, musicians, writers and painters, and the town centre full of students from the Cretan University, jobbing and just, like, chilling all summer.